jorisroovers/gitlint/docs/index.md

 _Introduced in gitlint v0.9.0 (experimental in v0.8.0)_

-Gitlint allows users to commit a number of commits at once like so:
+Gitlint allows users to lint a number of commits at once like so:

 ```sh
 # Lint a specific commit range: